mugjeff12/CANDU-Fuel-Channel-Heat-Transfer-Model/README.md

 A simplified, educational thermal–hydraulics model of a **CANDU pressure tube channel**.
 Implements a **1-D axial energy balance** with convective heat transfer, wall temperature estimation, and pressure drop correlations.

-This project is designed to be **portfolio-ready**: clear code structure, reproducible figures, and concise engineering insights.

 ---